White spot syndrome virus causes white spot disease, which is a highly contagious disease of decapod crustaceans.

 Image of affected farmed tiger prawns

-Courtesy: NSW DPI
+Courtesy: NSW DPIRD

 Signs of WSD are: